giswqs/dem-depression-level-set-method/README.md

 # Level Set Methods
 This repo was created for the following peer-reviewed manuscript:

-**Wu, Q.**, Lane, C.R., Wang, L., Vanderhoof, M.K., & Christensen, J.R.
-(2018).
-Delineating nested depressions in digital elevation models for hydrological analysis using level set methods. *Journal of the American Water Resources Association* (under review)
+**Wu, Q.**, Lane, C.R., Wang, L., Vanderhoof, M.K., Christensen, J.R., & Liu, H. (2018).
+Efficient Delineation of Nested Depression Hierarchy in Digital Elevation Models for Hydrological Analysis Using Level-Set Methods. *Journal of the American Water Resources Association* (under review)

 ## How to use the level set algorithm